How To Lather Shaving Soap: Simple Lathering Guide

 A high-quality shave soap, especially one made from all-natural ingredients, is the key to getting a healthy, moisturized, clean-shaven face.

-Also, do take note that some shaving soaps have essential oils in them, which may impose unwanted reactions on your skin.
-Here are the common essential oils found in shaving oils that may also be incorporated in shaving soaps:
+Also, some shaving soaps contain essential oils that could cause skin irritation.
+Here are the common shaving essential oils that may also be incorporated into shaving soaps:

 - Grapefruit Oil